yamneg96/ReactNative-NoteApp/README.md

 # NoteApp 📝

 A modern, full-stack Note Application that allows users to create, organize, and manage their personal notes securely.
-Built with a robust MERN stack and styled for a clean, intuitive user experience.
+Built with **React Native** and **Appwrite** for a clean, intuitive user experience on mobile devices.

 -----